discordjs/discord.js/apps/guide/README.md

 [documentation][documentation].
 See [the contribution guide][contributing] if you'd like to submit a PR.

+## Local Development

+To install and run just the guide portion of the repository for development, you can install dependencies with `pnpm --filter guide install` and serve a development version of the guide on localhost with `pnpm dev`.

 ## Help

 If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join our official [discord.js Server][discord].